Akarin-project/Akarin/README.md

 * [Fair Server](https://fairserver.ru)
 * [LoyaltyMC](https://www.loyaltymc.net/)

-*Open an [Issue](https://github.com/Akarin-project/Akarin/issues) or a [Pull Request](https://github.com/Akarin-project/Akarin/pulls) if you want to add your website here*
+*Open an [Issue](https://github.com/Akarin-project/Akarin/issues) or a [Pull Request](https://github.com/Akarin-project/Akarin/pulls) if you want to add your server here*

 Contributing
 ---

-* You can checkout the `src` folder to see more.
-Please follow the patch style to do any change, so we are able to update between different Minecraft versions.
+* Akarin use patches to handle our changes.
 * Add your name to the [LICENSE](https://github.com/Akarin-project/Akarin/blob/master/LICENSE.md) if you want to publish your code under the [MIT License](https://github.com/Akarin-project/Akarin/blob/master/licenses/MIT.md).
-* If you want to join the [Akarin-project](https://github.com/Akarin-project) team, you can [send](mailto://kira@kira.moe) us an email with your experience and necessary information.
+* If you want to join the [Akarin-project](https://github.com/Akarin-project) team, welcome to contact us by our [Discord](https://discord.gg/fw2pJAj).

 ![Akarin project](https://i.loli.net/2018/05/13/5af7fbbfbcddf.png)